East and South Greenland In Depth - 14 Days - $7,750

 Additional Notes

-For the 15th August 2026 departure, while the probability of sailing into Scoresby Sund is high, there is still a small chance (approx. 5%) that ice will block the entrance to the fjord system.
+Access to Scoresby Sund – While the probability of sailing into Scoresby Sund is high, there is still a small chance (approximately 5%) that ice will block the entrance to the fjord system.

 Includes